Cathwyler/MagicRemoteService/README.md

 ### Possible Improvement
 - I already tried Node.js net (TCP) for the main data exchange to get ride of the WebSockets exchange protocol, but using service on TV had really poor performance compared to WebSockets.
 - Find a way to detect focus in TextBox control on Windows to automatically pop up the WebOS keyboard.
-- Add possibility to choose a PC screen.
+- Add the ability to configure the remote control keys.
-- Find a better way to get ride of TV screen saver.

 ## Installation